Find The Best Invoice Factoring Companies

 - Factoring and invoice finance are a last resort. – Not going to lie, for some people it is!
 However, for most it is not.
 Certainly not as bad as a merchant cash advance.

 - We lose our own credit control when financing invoices. – You actually get credit insurance with non recourse factoring, the safer factoring solutions.
+Make sure your accounts receivable factoring company provides credit protection on your invoices.

 - It is very invasive and ties up all of my AR. – Not if you find a good spot factoring company.